Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 You may be eligible for future tax relief.
 Visit the Assessor's Office page or call 860-258-2722 for more information.

 Pay by electronic check or by debit/credit card via our Online Portal.
-There is a convenience fee for a credit/debit card of 2.50% of the transaction amount.
+There is a convenience fee for a credit card of 2.50% of the transaction amount and a flat transaction fee for a debit card of $3.95.
 There is no fee for paying by electronic check.
 Convenience fees are nonrefundable.

 Mail payment in the enclosed return envelope.